Vietnam and Cambodia Overland Tour

 Visa Info & Notes

-Tipping: we recommend a kitty system for the smaller, daily tips such as hotel/restaurant staff and local drivers.
-Amounts inevitably vary with group size but would generally be in the region of $30-40 total per person for the 15-day tour.
-With regards guides accompanying you for longer periods we’d recommend a separate tip of approximately $5 per person, per day though of course, this is always discretionary and performance related.
+Tipping: We recommend a kitty system for the smaller, daily tips such as hotel/restaurant staff and local drivers.
+Amounts inevitably vary with group size but would generally be in the region of $45-50 total per person for the 15-day tour.
+With regards to guides accompanying you for longer periods we’d recommend a separate tip of approximately $5 per person, per day though of course, this is always discretionary and performance-related.
 (Local currency or USD are fine.)

 Here is what out guest have to say about their experience on this tour...